 So Jesus said, “Are you also still without understanding?
 Do you not yet understand that whatever enters the mouth goes into the stomach and is eliminated?
 But those things which proceed out of the mouth come from the heart, and they defile a man.
 For out of the heart proceed evil thoughts, murders, adulteries, fornications, thefts, false witness, blasphemies.
 These are the things which defile a man, but to eat with unwashed hands does not defile a man.”Matthew 15:16-20

-So a person is defiled when, for example, they steal, or speak maliciously against another, or engage in acts of sexual immorality.
-A defiled person cannot be given greater Godly authority.
-So working out your salvation, (Which means victory) by getting victory over sexual thoughts, false witness, blasphemy, evil thoughts you will receive greater authority.
+So a person is defiled when, for example, they steal, speak maliciously against another, or engage in acts of sexual immorality.
+A defiled person cannot receive greater authority.
+Working out our salvation (Which means victory) by getting victory over sexual thoughts, false witness, blasphemy, evil thoughts, you will receive greater authority.

-Not all sickness is a result of sin, so how do we work out our salvation when it relates to sickness?
+Not all sickness results from sin, so how do we work out our salvation related to disease?

-It may surprise people that I do not refer to “salvation” in my evangelism meetings.
-Instead, I refer to the new birth, new creation, being born-again, entrance into the kingdom, becoming a son or daughter of God through Jesus Christ.
+My evangelism meetings may surprise people that I do not refer to as “salvation”.
+Instead, I refer to the new birth, new creation, being born-again, entering the kingdom, becoming a son or daughter of God through Jesus Christ.
 And I often say that Jesus will save them from sicknesses, sins and torments.
-When I use these terminologies at large meetings, God confirms His word by healing up to 40% of the people who attend.
+When I use these terminologies at large meetings, God confirms His word by healing up to 40% of the attendees.

-First I share a message that God has laid on my heart for this group of people.
-Usually it is a simple message from the gospel, or it may be a prophetic preaching.
-After that I start to pray for the sick, with or without words of knowledge.
-Because I have a gift of healing for backs I usually start with that to build up the faith level of the people to receive greater healings.
-After that I start to call out diseases as the Lord leads.
+First, I share God’s message in my heart for these people.
+Usually, it is a simple message from the gospel, or it may be prophetic preaching.
+After that, I start to pray for the sick, with or without words of knowledge.
+Because I have a gift of healing for backs, I usually start with that to build up the faith level of the people to receive more extraordinary healings.
+Then I begin to call out diseases as the Lord leads.
 I then give people the opportunity to become a son or daughter of God.
-Once I have explained the gospel I pray with them in accordance with the New Covenant.
+Once I have explained the gospel, I pray with them per the New Covenant.

 I invite them to join me in prayer through the following statements:

-- Believe in Jesus as the only Begotten Son of God,
+- I believe in Jesus as the only Begotten Son of God;

 - that He died and rose again on the third day for their sins, sicknesses and torments.

-- They choose to change the way that they think and that Jesus is now Lord of their life
+- And I choose to change the way that I think and that Jesus is now Lord of my life.

-- They choose to give Jesus their sins in exchange for His righteousness
+- I choose to give Jesus my sins in exchange for His righteousness.

-- That all their sins are now forgiven and forgotten by God
+- All my sins are now forgiven and forgotten by God.

-- they now welcome into their life the Father, Son and Holy Spirit
+- Now I welcome into my life the Father, Son and Holy Spirit.

-- they choose to enter the family of God through the Spirit of adoption
+- I choose to enter the family of God through the Spirit of adoption.

-- that they now personally know the Lord
+- And I now personally know the Lord-

 - and have eternal life.

-In the crusades we have between 30 and 65% of people accepting Jesus when we pray in this manner, moslems included.
+In the crusades, we have between 30 and 65% of people accepting Jesus when we pray in this manner, Muslims included.